MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 ## Actions

-Actions that are included with the bot framework SDK provide the ability to perform conditional coding such as:
+Actions that are included with the Bot Framework SDK provide the ability to perform conditional coding such as:

 * Branching and looping
 * Dialog management tasks such as starting a new dialog or cancelling, ending or repeating a dialog.